How to Fix a Frozen Air Conditioner

 - Airflow restriction

-- Insufficient refrigerant
+- Lack of sufficient refrigerant

-What Should You Do When Your A/C Freezes?
+What Can You Do When Your A/C Freezes?

-- Turn the unit completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
+- Turn the A/C completely off at the thermostat, and do not just move up the temperature on the thermostat.
 Just make sure the A/C system is completely OFF.

-- Call Service Experts Heating & Air Conditioning.
-The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
+- Call Service Experts Heating, Air Conditioning & Plumbing.
+The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can turn into a pricey repair.
-When your AC freezes over it can lead to a totaled compressor.
-Replacing your compressor can cost as much as a downpayment on a brand new air conditioner.
-Unfortunately, many homeowners are forced to decide between installing a new system vs repairing the old one.
-If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of having a less expensive repair.
+This can turn into an expensive repair.
+When your AC freezes over it can lead to damage to the compressor.
+Replacing your compressor could easily cost as much as a downpayment on a new system.
+In fact, many homeowners are forced to choose between installing a new system vs repairing the old one.
+If you follow the steps above and quickly call a ACE-certified technician, you stand a better chance of getting a less expensive repair.